wultra/powerauth-mobile-sdk/docs/Runtime-Security.md

 1. Attacker roots/jailbreaks/failbreaks the device.
 2. Attacker either
-  a) connects the debugger to the running app (attack "at runtime"), or
+  - connects the debugger to the running app (attack "at runtime"), or
-  b) modifies the code of an application bundle by repackaging (attack "at rest")
+  - modifies the code of an application bundle by repackaging (attack "at rest")
 3. Attacker records the PIN code entered by the user, by listening to events on the UI components via debugger or by logging the events using a modified code.
 4. Attacker prepares a fake payment and calls the cryptographic core with the payment data and a captured PIN code.